digna-ai/releases/2025.09/source_connector_guides/sqlserver_connector_guide.md

-# Source Connector for MS SQL Server
+# Source Connector for Teradata

 This guide describes how to configure Digna to connect to SQLServer using either the native Python connector or the ODBC driver.